mdragt/machinelearning/README.md

     MDSplot(wle.rf, training$classe)

 ### Accuracy Model 1 on training set and cross validation set
 Here we use Model 1 to predict both the training as the testing set.
 With the test set, we obtain an accuracy of 0.9951, which seems to be acceptable.
+However, we will also test the Decision Tree model.

     # results with training set
     predict1 <- predict(wle.rf, newdata=training)